Shriniwas18K/Mini-Projects/README.md

 		rolexhound <pathtofile>

-It logs output when file is accessed or written
+It logs output when file is accessed or written in every 10s